sanfinity-Iot/openremote/Demo-Smart-City.md

 ## Groovy rules and Global rules

-In addition to the WHEN-THEN and FLOW rules, when logged into the master with the admin privileges, there is a third type 'GROOVY' which allows you to program more complex logic.
+In addition to the WHEN-THEN and FLOW rules, when logged into the master, locally with the admin privileges, there is a third type 'GROOVY' which allows you to program more complex logic.

 You will also notice that you can switch between realm rules and global rules.
 The global rules allow you to define rules which can use attributes across the different realms, as opposed to the realm rules which will only work within the selected realm.